namurphy/SunNEI/README.md

-# CMEheat
+# SunNEI
-Non-equilibrium ionization modeling of coronal mass ejections
+Non-equilibrium ionization modeling of the solar corona

-## Development tasks

-Figure out the best way to store charge state information...a dictionary?
-Make sure time_advance routines use the correct indices